Cruduper/exchangerate-api/README.md

 #### By _**Eric Crudup**_

-#### _An application that accesses an exchange rate API to calculate the conversion from USD to other currencies.
-[GH-Pages site link](https://cruduper.github.io/exchangerate-api)_
+#### _An application that accesses an exchange rate API to calculate the conversion from USD to other currencies._

 ## Technologies Used